StatCan/aaw-security-proposal/02-azure.md

 > * [Azure Active Directory authentication](https://docs.microsoft.com/en-us/azure/aks/managed-aad)
 > * [Control Plane Managed Identity](https://docs.microsoft.com/en-us/azure/aks/use-managed-identity#bring-your-own-control-plane-mi)
 > * [Customer Managed Keys for disk encryption](https://docs.microsoft.com/en-us/azure/aks/azure-disk-customer-managed-keys)

+The best practices in protecting the AKS cluster is to secure access to the control plane of Kubernetes.
+The best way to do this is by running a fully private AKS cluster (using Private Link).
+Unfortunately, due to reliance on external tooling such as GitHub Actions, this is not possible.
+Therefore, the next best option is to apply firewalls protecting the control plan.

+> **Recommendation AZ-AKS-04**: Apply control plane firewall which
+> restricts access to Statistics Canada networks only.

+> **Recommendation AZ-AKS-05**: To manage the Kubernetes cluster from
+> GitHub Actions, a self-hosted runner should be deployed and utilized
+> so that access to the API server can be kept limited.